-We all encounter those who are grieving.
-Whether it’s those in our congregation or those in our community.
+We all encounter those who are grieving, whether they are part of our congregation or our community.
 Grief is challenging, because we often don’t feel equipped to support those in the midst of it.
 You're invited to join counselor, coach and consultant Jane Munk as she educates and encourages deeper practices of supporting the grieving in your communities.

 Supporting someone who is grieving requires a certain “presence.”
 Grief is a time when a person needs the strength and support of community more than ever.
 Remembrance Gatherings create a safe space for you and your community to pour into the one who is grieving.
 These gatherings embody the old proverb - “Grief shared is grief halved.”

 You will journey through a Remembrance Gathering during this workshop and ask questions about how Remembrance Gatherings can best be tailored for your congregation.
 Also, you will learn how Remembrance Gatherings and other retreat gatherings have impacted others through Munk's stories and experiences.